rink-turksma/IntunePrepTool/README.md

 See How-to use Building Blocks: https://intunepreptool.com/how-to/building-blocks/

-The Winget version is NOT yet up to date now.
-(11/06/2025)
+The Winget version is up to date now.

 Created by Rink Turksma with Sapien Powershell Studio.